openvswitch/ovs/Documentation/topics/testing.rst

 Ryu is an OpenFlow controller written in Python that includes an extensive OpenFlow testsuite.
 Open vSwitch includes a Makefile target to run Ryu in "dummy mode".
-See :ref:`testing-oftest` above for an explanation of dummy mode.
+See `OFTest`_ above for an explanation of dummy mode.

 To run Ryu tests with Open vSwitch, first read and follow the instructions under **Testing** above.
 Second, obtain a copy of Ryu, install its